The AI-first unified platform for front-office teams

 1. Self-awareness

-They are self-aware enough to recognise their own emotions and their impact on other people’s thoughts and behaviours.
+They are self-aware enough to recognize their own emotions and their impact on other people’s thoughts and behaviors.

 Thinking of customer service representatives who are continuously receiving floors of complaints and inquiries, they need to be self-aware to